 - Woodpiles and mulch beds can harbor termites, roaches, and spiders.

-- Standing water in birdbaths, clogged gutters, or uneven yard areas is perfect for mosquito breeding.
+- Standing water in birdbaths, clogged gutters, or uneven areas in the yard is perfect for mosquito breeding.

-By keeping your yard maintained and well-drained, you can reduce pest pressure significantly.
+By keeping your yard well-maintained and well-drained, you can significantly reduce pest pressure.

 Construction Materials and Structural Weaknesses